 - Emotional arousal: how you manage your emotions

-By looking at the different sources we can conclude that 1) our self confidence is not fully formed by ourselves and 2) our environment and experiences are the main factors affecting self confidence
+Your self confidence is not fully formed by yourself and your environment and experiences are the main factors affecting self confidence.

 “Experience-based” self confidence